Kbzinho-66/sniffer/README.md

 # Packet Sniffer (WIP)

-This work aims to implement an improvement in a project available in the free software community.
-The job is pre-requisite to packet network packets.
+This project aims to improve an already existing open-source project related to network packet analysis.
-The main objective of this work is to contribute to the software development and the free software community, adding functions to a software available for free and collaborating with the evolution of tools and study possibilities, as well as practicing the concepts of the discipline during a stage of Implementation .

 ## What is a packet sniffer for?
-Any conventional network carries data in packets that are manufactured by one server (or computer) and sent out to one or more servers on the same network.
-For security reasons or to just be nosy, one might want to analyse the traffic that such a network produces.
+Any conventional network carries data in packets that are manufactured by one device and sent out to one or more devices on the same network.
+For security reasons or to just be nosy, one might want to analyze the traffic that such a network produces.
 This means keeping track of the packets that travel across the network by "sniffing" or detecting them and decoding their content.

 To understand the code, you might want to develop a basic understanding of [sockets](https://medium.com/swlh/understanding-socket-connections-in-computer-networking-bac304812b5c).
-The program is made using the Python [Socket API](https://docs.python.org/3/library/socket.html).
+The program is made using the Python [Socket API](https://docs.python.org/3/library/socket.html) for Linux.
+However, since this API can't deal with raw sockets on Windows, we need to use the [Npcap](https://npcap.com/) framework and [Scapy](https://scapy.net/) as an interface.

 ## Tool features
 The current Python implementation captures IPv4 and IPv6 packets and provides the following info: